Deshawon Nembhard

-Deshawon Nembhard (born 8 October 1994) is a Belizean footballer who plays as a defender for South Georgia Tormenta in USL League One.
+Deshawon Nembhard (born 8 October 1994) is a Belizean footballer who plays as a defender.

 Career

 College

 Nembhard began playing college soccer at Southern Methodist University in 2013, before transferring after his freshman year.
 From 2014, Nembhard played at Florida International University, including a redshirt year in 2016.

 FC Miami City

 In 2018, Nembhard played in the fourth-tier USL PDL with FC Miami City, making 4 league appearances and scoring a single goal.

 Charleston Battery

 On 10 February 2020, Nembhard signed with USL Championship side Charleston Battery.
-He made his professional debut on 19 July 2020, starting in a 2–1 loss to Birmingham Legion.
+He made his professional debut on 19 July 2020, starting in a 2–1 loss to Birmingham Legion FC.

 Stumptown AC

 Nembhard played the 2021 season with Stumptown AC of the National Independent Soccer Association.

 South Georgia Tormenta

 On 9 February 2022, Nembhard signed with USL League One club South Georgia Tormenta.

+Central Valley Fuego

+On 12 April 2024, Nembhard signed with USL League One side Central Valley Fuego FC.

 International career

-On 18 February 2021, Nembhard was called-up to the Belize national football team.
+On 18 February 2021, Nembhard was called up to the Belize national team.
 He made his debut on 25 March 2021 in a World Cup qualifier against Haiti.